CodeBreaker2111/BLT-Rust-V1.0.0.0/README.md

 7. multiply: multiplies two numbers and writes the result to a variable
 8. divide: divides two numbers and writes the result to a variable
 9. if: Does basic logic with two objects like equal to or greater than
+10. readln: manages basic user input in the terminal

 This next program here explains some stuff in the comments: